Gold prices maintain a near 9-year high

 There is no silver lining yet on the horizon as unemployment rates are expected to keep on increasing.
 Global trade has decreased due to geopolitical risks and the looming recession is only going to make things worse.
 The aforementioned stimulus plans used by many nations can offer temporary relief but they could prolong the recovery period in the long run.

 As such, the price of gold and other precious metals is expected to scale heights more astronomical than what they achieved over the last week.
-The only thing that can put a stop to this trend is some form of positive data that suggests that the economy is finally on the road of recovery.
+The only thing that can put an end to this trend is some form of positive data that suggests that the economy is finally on the road of recovery.